CassCaps™ 2.0 User Manual

 1. Close sprinkle slide if open (Fig. 1).

-5. Repeat steps 1-3 as needed until desired measurement is obtained.
+5. Repeat steps 1-3 as needed until the desired measurement is obtained.
 See the “Measuring Conversions” below for more details.

 MEASURING CONVERSIONS*: